mauritssilvis/challenges/java/README.md

 ### 1.1 Command-line projects

-I solved the challenges in this section using the [command line](#22-bash).
+I solved the challenges in this section using the [command line](#22-bash) but without a build tool.

-#### 1.1.1 Manual

-The challenges listed below were solved without a build tool.

 * [Setting up a Java project using the command line](java-project-cli)